logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-3-working-with-interface-definitions/creating-interface-definitions.md

 weight: 2
 aliases:
     - /TA_Tutorials/Topics/Creating_interface_definitions.html
-keywords: "interface entities, creating, interfaces, creating definitions, built-in actions, interface entity setting, interface element, interface entity setting (action), interface element (action)"
+keywords: "interface entities, creating, interfaces, creating definitions, built-in actions,   `interface entity setting`, interface element,   `interface entity setting` (action), interface element (action)"
 ---

 Create interface definitions to enable a test to interact with an application window.In this first exercise, you will create definitions manually.
 In a later exercise, you will use the TestArchitect Interface Viewer to verify the definitions you created and create further definitions.